**We just a launched a brand new Youth Baseball Training Program – Click here to learn more**

 The baseball industry is kind of in a funny place right now.

-Kids get into baseball at very young ages, but there are so many questions around the idea of whether or not youth athletes can or should be doing some baseball training in addition to their practices and games.
+Kids get into baseball at very young ages, but there are so many questions around the idea on whether or not youth athletes can or should be doing some training in addition to their practices and games.

 I first want to tell you that your youth athlete can and should be doing some additional training, beyond this, it is 100% safe for them to do so.